18 christmas destinations in Europe

 At Christmas you will find up to seven Christmas markets scattered around the city.
 One of them takes place in Roncalliplatz, a square next to the cathedral.
 It has more than 100 stalls and a huge Christmas tree.
 Be sure to walk through all of them and try the specialties of the area.

-Dates for Christmas Market in Cologne: From November 23 to December 23.
+Dates for Christmas Market in Cologne 2024: from November 18th to December 23rd.

-4. Prague (Czech Republic), discover the Old City iluminated
+4. Prague (Czech Republic), discover the Old City illuminated

 If Prague is already known for its beauty, I don’t even want to imagine how beautiful it must be at Christmas.
 Many agree that it is one of the best places to spend Christmas in Europe.
 It is probably because the incredible architecture of the historic center is added to the picturesque Christmas tree and the many Christmas stalls that flood the Old Town Square every December.